 The majority of topics are embedded with a ‘hands-on’ code-and-create approach to provide coding development, stretch and extension throughout the course.

-Higher up the school, our best students enter the British Informatics Olympiad and in 2017, Thomas Read was selected to join the UK team in the International Informatics Olympiad in Tehran, where he won a prestigious silver medal.
+Higher up the school, our best students enter the British Informatics Olympiad.
+In 2018, student Vikram Singh qualified for the highly competitive national final.
+In 2017, Thomas Read did likewise and was selected to join the UK team in the International Informatics Olympiad in Tehran, where he won a prestigious silver medal.

 - Beyond the classroom